toddbadams/code-challenges/serverless-gateway/README.md

      middlewareFactory.CorrelationId().Invoke(context);
 ```

+The following two middeware classes have been created, and other can be added to suite the needs of downstream services.

 ### Correlation Id Middleware
 The `CorrelationIdMiddleware` class reads an incoming header `X-Request-ID` and applies that to the downstream request.
 If the header is absent a GUID value is generated.